fearlesspandas/proto/ReadMe.txt

 In general every transformation defined in typical is done so as dataset[sometype] => dataset[othertype]

 Axioms----------
-axiom's are simply typed data that requires no processing.
+axiom's are simply typed data that requires no processing, or is processed outside of Typical.

 Their type paramater structure follows: axiom[<datatype>,selfType]